Cystinosis Research Network Call for Proposals

 Priority is given to interventional research, both clinical and basic, that will lead to improved treatments for cystinosis.
 New investigators are particularly encouraged to apply.
 CRN has a strong interest in funding projects related to advancing Newborn Screening for Cystinosis – applications regarding this subject will have priority.

-Applicants must submit an electronic copy of each proposal to: Christy Greeley, Vice President for Research email@example.com.
+The Cystinosis Research Network is pleased to announce its 2020 Call for Research Proposals.
+Proposals should be submitted by August 14, 2020.
+Applicants must submit an electronic copy of each proposal to: Christy Greeley, Vice President for Research firstname.lastname@example.org.